The 10 breeds of adorable dog that have won most Best in Show titles at the Westminster Dog Show

-Show Dogs of the USA 2022: These are the 10 breeds of adorable dog that have won most Westminster Best in Show titles - including the Poodle 🐶
+USA Show Dogs 2022: Here are the 10 breeds of adorable dog that have won most Westminster Best in Shows - including the loving Poodle 🐕

 It’s the biggest and more prestigious dog show in the USA - and history has taught us that some breeds have a better chance of winning the big prize than others.